 - 3 sleep sacks

-In general, long sleeves apply to winter babies for bodysuits and tops, short sleeves apply to summer children.
+In general, long sleeves on bodysuits and tops are needed for babies born in winter and short sleeves apply to summer babies.

 Baby Items For Out And About

 - awning (also in winter) and rain cover